-Archaeologists from the University of Birmingham will give visitors to New Place and Nash's House in Stratford-upon-Avon a unique chance to dig deeper into the later life of the town's famous playwright, when the Shakespeare Birthplace Trust launches 'Dig for Shakespeare', an archaeological exploration and visitor experience at Shakespeare's last home.
+Archaeologists from the University of Birmingham, will be giving visitors to New Place and Nash’s House in Stratford-upon-Avon a unique chance to dig deeper into the later life of Shakespeare, when the Shakespeare Birthplace Trust launches ‘Dig for Shakespeare’, an archaeological exploration and visitor experience at Shakespeare’s home in the town.

 From 26 March 2010 until the end of October visitors to Stratford will be able to watch as archaeologists unearth the foundations – and hopefully, rubbish tips – of Shakespeare’s House, which was demolished in 1759.
 A special viewing platform has been constructed so that visitors will be able to peek over the shoulders of a team of archaeologists and volunteers as they excavate the area where Shakespeare’s house and courtyard stood – an up-close view that will enable them to feel as though they are part of the dig team.

 ‘We’re excavating three areas in total – one large trench will run from the Chapel Street end of the property up to the end of the inner courtyard, a second will investigate the area currently occupied by the herb garden, and the final area will involve the excavation of one quarter of the knot garden at the rear of the building,’ explains Dr Diana Owen, Director of the Shakespeare Birthplace Trust.

 ‘We do not know if the knot garden was an area used by Shakespeare – it may have been a yard simply used by his servants, but this could actually yield some fantastic results, especially if it was an area where rubbish was thrown or the cess pit was located.’

 What is the archaeological potential of Shakespeare's New Place?